senkrad76/Anidea-for-SmartThings/devicetypes/orangebucket/anidea-for-virtual-button.src/README.md

 ---

 # Anidea for Virtual Button
-This device handler implements the Button and Momentary capabilities and sends `pushed` events when the momentary tile is pressed in the new app, or the `push()` method is called from other apps e.g. webCoRE.
-The handler also supports the `down_6x` value of the button, but this is only used to seed the button attribute at start up, which is something that keeps the new app happy.

-A `vid` has been added to enable the momentary action on the dashboard.
+This device handler implements a virtual button using the Button and Momentary capabilities.

+The Button capability supports the `pushed` and `down_6x` values for the `button` attribute, the latter only being used to seed the button attribute when a device is installed or updated (the mobile app likes attributes to have valid values).

+The Momentary action 'presses' the button, generating the `pushed` event on the `button` attribute.
+The momentary action can be activated from the dashboard tile, the Momentary tile on the device details page, as an Automation action, or by other apps (e.g. webCoRE) capable of calling the `push()` command method.